Mert-Efe-Sukur/countdown/README.md

 # Countdown timer.
 Countdown timer that counts till: 27 Aug 2021 08:30:42.
-# Note:
-visit countdown27.w3spaces.com to see the code running.
-Create a new issue if the site is not up.
+Visit countdown27.w3spaces.com to see the code running (No longer running)